Skip to Content

 Every AI policy reveals what an institution believes about the people this technology will touch: their dignity, their formation, their freedom, their work, and their future.
 At its deepest level, AI policy begins with love rightly ordered: love for the people affected by the technology, love for the mission of the institution, and love for the common good that wise governance exists to protect.

 AI policy is about people.
-The student whose application will be scanned, the patient whose chart will be summarized, the employee whose performance will be predicted, the donor whose appeal will be drafted: each one is a face.
+The student whose application will be scanned, the patient whose chart will be summarised, the employee whose performance will be predicted, the donor whose appeal will be drafted: each one is a face.
 Not a data point.
 A face.
 And a face is the place where ethics and economics begin.

 Just yesterday, my friend Michael Lee of the Harvard Human Flourishing Program reminded me that the highest aim of human institutions is “loving people into being.”
 The idiom names what the best schools, hospitals, and companies have always done.
 They have not merely served people; they have helped them become more fully themselves.
 The teacher who saw something the student could not yet see.
 The leader who built a room inside which a person could grow.
 The institution that defended a person from its own efficiency.